 Another technique is dewatering using geocontainers.
 Highly diluted dredging sludge is injected with polymers and then sprayed into geocontainers.
 The polymers separate the water from the soil particles and the water leaves the containers through the meshes of the geotextile.
 After a few days to weeks, the sludge has also become solid soil, and the geocontainers can be emptied.

-With both techniques, the soil is then tested and classified in accordance with the applicable regulations and taken to a recognized processing center (biological or physico-chemical cleaning) or applied in a project with an OVAM reuse-certificate.
+With both techniques, the soil is then tested and classified in accordance with the applicable regulations and taken to a recognized processing centre (biological or physico-chemical cleaning) or applied in a project with an OVAM reuse-certificate.

 As a result, Ghent Dredging has realized the ideal vertical integration and everything is in its own hands.
-On behalf of our customers, we can carry out the dredging work ourselves, dry and treat the spoil in the soil and sludge processing center and then reuse the raw material in water, earth or road works.
+On behalf of our customers, we can carry out the dredging work ourselves, dry and treat the spoil in the soil and sludge processing centre and then reuse the raw material in water, earth or road works.

-The soil and sludge processing center is also licensed as TOP and CGR.
+The soil and sludge processing centre is also licensed as TOP and CGR.
 This allows it to accept and process surpluses from its own yards, but also from third parties.
 Soils contaminated with biodegradable contaminants are biologically cleaned.
 Batches for other types of cleaning or treatment are cleaned on the GSC or passed through for external processing.

 All this is done in accordance with VLAREBO legislation under the supervision of the soil management organization Grondbank and OVAM.

 View our projects with the processing of dredged material here: